sobolevn/my-talks/README.md

 [![wemake.services](https://img.shields.io/badge/-wemake.services-green.svg?label=%20&logo=data%3Aimage%2Fpng%3Bbase64%2CiVBORw0KGgoAAAANSUhEUgAAABAAAAAQCAMAAAAoLQ9TAAAABGdBTUEAALGPC%2FxhBQAAAAFzUkdCAK7OHOkAAAAbUExURQAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAP%2F%2F%2F5TvxDIAAAAIdFJOUwAjRA8xXANAL%2Bv0SAAAADNJREFUGNNjYCAIOJjRBdBFWMkVQeGzcHAwksJnAPPZGOGAASzPzAEHEGVsLExQwE7YswCb7AFZSF3bbAAAAABJRU5ErkJggg%3D%3D)](https://wemake.services)

 I work at [`wemake.services`](https://github.com/wemake-services) as a CTO.
 What do I do?
-I create products, write software, manage other people, and speak about what we do and how we do it.
+I make services, create products, write software, manage other people, and speak about what we do and how we do it.

 ---